 And by the way, Dingy Harry's in trouble.

-He's he's encountering the Tom Dashell problem.
+He's encountering the Tom Dashel problem.

-As he goes to Washington and spouts all this left-wing kook bilge and drivel, the people back home in his red state are going, wait a minute, wait a minute.
+As he goes to Washington and spouts all this left-wing kook bilge and drivel, the people back home in his red state are going, wait a minute, wait a minute, this is not what we're for.

 This is not what we're in favor of.

-Ben, welcome to the EIB network.
+Ben, welcome to the EIB Network.

 Hello.